yrsegal/rejuvenation-modpack/README.md

   Super Luck increases held item chances on wild pokemon, as it's supposed to.
 - FixUnderpoweredZMoves.rb
   Z-upgraded attacks which should have higher base power now do.
 Moves such as Hidden Power can be upgraded into differently typed Z-Moves.
+- PrimalReversionFix.rb
+  Groudon and Kyogre don't constantly re-primal-revert each turn.
 - RelearnPreShadowMoves.rb
   Shadow Pokemon regain their old moves over time, as they're supposed to.
 - Route4GlobalChange.rb